VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Alloy.md

 }
 ```

-## Remote Write with bearer authentication
+## remote write with bearer authentication

 This is the same as the first config but adds the `bearer_token` parameter: